 No. Google Drive shows you who has "access" to a file and gives you version history, but it doesn't tell you if someone actually opened a document, how long they spent on each page, or how many times they returned.
 That level of tracking requires a dedicated document sharing platform with analytics.

 Use Google Drive for early-stage, non-sensitive sharing with people you know.
-Switch to VDR when you're sharing real due diligence materials (financials, legal docs, cap table) with external investors you don't know well, when you need to track engagement, or when you're in a formal M&A or fundraising process where a professional setup is expected.
+Switch to VDR when you're sharing real due diligence materials (financials, legal docs, cap table) with external recipients you don't know well, when you need to track engagement, or when you're in a formal M&A or fundraising process where a professional setup is expected.

 The main additions are: dynamic watermarking (embeds the viewer's email on every page), NDA enforcement before access, per-document permission controls (not just per-folder), full audit logs showing every action taken, restricted downloading and printing, and instant access revocation at the document level.
 Google Drive has standard cloud security but none of these deal-specific controls.